School of Medicine

 Sociology of science

-BioI am an Assistant Professor of Medicine (Oncology) in the Stanford University School of Medicine.
-As a physician-scientist, my research mission is to drive medical advances at the intersection of cancer and data science research.
-Specifically, I aim to innovate state-of-the-art technologies to extract clinically useful knowledge from heterogeneous multi-scale biomedical data to improve diagnostics and therapeutics in cancer.
-I am a board-certified hematologist-oncologist and informaticist with specialized training in basic science, health services, and translational research.
-My clinical background in oncology and PhD training in Biomedical Informatics position me to develop and apply data science methodologies on heterogeneous, multi-scale cancer to extract actionable knowledge that can improve outcomes in cancer.
-My ongoing research to develop and apply cutting-edge knowledge and skills to pioneer new robust methodologies for analyzing cancer big data is being supported by an NIH K01 Career Development Award in Biomedical Big Data Science.
-My research focuses on developing and applying machine learning frameworks and radiogenomic approaches for the integrative analysis of heterogeneous, multi-scale data to accelerate discoveries in cancer diagnostics and therapeutics.
-Projects include prediction modeliI am an Assistant Professor of Medicine (Oncology) and practicing oncologist at the Stanford Cancer Center with background in biomedical informatics. ng of survival and treatment response, biomarker discovery, cancer subtype discovery, and identification of new therapeutic targets.
+BioDr.
+Itakura is an Assistant Professor of Medicine (Oncology) in the Stanford University School of Medicine and practicing oncologist at the Stanford Cancer Center with background in biomedical informatics.
+She is a physician-scientist whose research mission is to drive medical advances at the intersection of cancer and data science research.
+Specifically, she aims to innovate state-of-the-art technologies to extract clinically useful knowledge from heterogeneous multi-scale biomedical data to improve diagnostics and therapeutics in cancer.
+She is a board-certified hematologist-oncologist and informaticist with specialized training in basic science, health services, and translational research.
+Her clinical background in oncology and PhD training in Biomedical Informatics position her to develop and apply data science methodologies on heterogeneous, multi-scale cancer data to extract actionable knowledge that can improve patient outcomes.
+Her ongoing research to develop and apply cutting-edge knowledge and skills to pioneer new robust methodologies for analyzing cancer big data is being supported by an NIH K01 Career Development Award in Biomedical Big Data Science.
+Her research focuses on developing and applying machine learning frameworks and radiogenomic approaches for the integrative analysis of heterogeneous, multi-scale data to accelerate discoveries in cancer diagnostics and therapeutics.
+Projects include prediction modeling of survival and treatment response, biomarker discovery, cancer subtype discovery, and identification of new therapeutic targets.